 Landmines and unexploded bombs can remain in the ground for decades after a conflict has ended.
-Every day, at least 16 people are killed or injured by these indiscriminate weapons.
+Every day, 20 people are killed or injured by these indiscriminate weapons.
 Almost half are children.

 MAG finds and clears landmines and unexploded bombs and returns safe land to communities, enabling them to build a safer and more sustainable future.